 Lilly is out with friends when a further phone call spooks her mother into encouraging her to immediately return home.
 Rather than explicitly warn her daughter that she is being stalked, or more vaguely insist she is in danger, Tanja leaves her orders infuriatingly vague, and so her daughter heads for home alone.
 When the inevitable occurs, Tanja seems blissfully unaware that she might have done anything differently, while happily pointing the finger at everyone else around her.

 To an extent, it is believable that someone so lacking in common sense would behave in such an infuriating way and Diesing certainly delivers a believable characterisation of such a person – however, the rest of the cast struggle for the same reason.
 The worst example of this is our lead detective, Kommissar Schwarz; a botched trope who only viewers savvy to the thriller genre will recognise.
-The weathered face and scraggily beard of Tobias Kay’s shabbily dressed inspector give us the visual cues that he is our archetypal maverick sleuth – his superiors might not approve of his methods, but his team reveres him and by God he gets results… Unfortunately, the writing and delivery of the character serve us up something else entirely – to the extent someone uninitiated in the genre could only be left wondering “why the hell is this doofus in charge of a criminal investigation?”
+If you can get past his status as a Daniel Farke clone, the weathered face and scraggily beard of Tobias Kay’s shabbily dressed inspector is positioned to give us the visual cues that he is the archetypal maverick sleuth – his superiors might not approve of his methods, but his team reveres him and by God he gets results… Unfortunately, the writing and delivery of the character serve us up something else entirely – to the extent someone uninitiated in the genre could only be left wondering “why the hell is this doofus in charge of a criminal investigation?”

 Weiss and his collaborator Jessica Renelt produce a story which is so on the nose that even I was able to deduce the ‘twist ending’ about half way through the film.
 The problem with that is that, as much as I might enjoy feeling like Sherlock Holmes when I crack a case in a crime drama like this, the moment of realisation needs to occur at least close to that of the detective.
 Despite having interviewed the perpetrator of the kidnapping immediately after the case began – during which a number of obvious red flags are dangled in his face – Schwarz fails to join the dots until the film’s climax about an hour later.